Computers and Technology Powering Small Business

 In any case, the significant contrast might be in what initiates these innovations.
 As opposed to spreading and distributing access to the web and artificial intelligence, as ever less expensive computers become, the next step is networking.
 Changes that will allow the high-speed communications between these computers are being constructed.
-This will enable us to connect, be with, and gain from the tremendous measure of information that is being made.
+You can learn about all of these great advancements by attending a tech convention that talks about these very things!
+This will enable everyone to connect, be with, and gain from the tremendous measure of information that is being made.

 In the very least, the most significant change in cloud computing might be for the humans instead of the technology.
 We would already be able to identify few of this come true in the cloud, as an ever-increasing number of parts of society are relying upon it — from word processing to storing data and even tax assessment.
 The cloud services are still in its infancy: more or less 15% of the Australian market is using some sort of cloud service, for instance.